MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 l1._show()

 ```
-note that: if we import a module having weakly private attributes and methods, then they are not imported.
+Note that: If we import a module having weakly private attributes and methods, then they are not imported.

 even if we use from module_name import *